Last updated on 2025-12-30

 Graduates of the Biochemistry (BSc) program can pursue a variety of career paths in Canada, including:

-- Forensic or Molecular Scientist: Work in laboratories analyzing biological samples for criminal investigations or research purposes.
+- Forensic or Molecular Scientist: Work in laboratories analyzing biological samples to assist in criminal investigations or research.

-- Food Technologist: Focus on improving food products and processes, ensuring safety and quality in the food industry.
+- Food Technologist: Ensure food safety and quality by applying biochemistry principles in food production and processing.

-- Geneticist: Study genes and heredity, contributing to advancements in genetics and biotechnology.
+- Geneticist: Conduct research on genes and heredity, contributing to advancements in medicine and agriculture.

-- Research Assistant: Support scientific research projects in academic or industry settings, assisting with experiments and data analysis.
+- Research Assistant: Support scientific research projects in academic or industry settings, gaining valuable experience in laboratory techniques.

-Additionally, graduates may choose to further their education by pursuing graduate studies, such as a Master of Science (MSc) or PhD in Biochemistry and Molecular Biology, or enter professional programs in medicine.
+Additionally, graduates may choose to further their education by pursuing graduate studies such as a Master of Science (MSc) or PhD in Biochemistry and Molecular Biology, or enter professional programs in fields like medicine.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.